Q. | What is this PL/I anyhow? |

 |

-The price of the release version has not yet been determined, but will be
+The price of the commercial version has not yet been determined, but will be

 approximately two orders of magnitude less than IBM's compiler for Windows.